wukefei1/PILOT-C/README.md

-The full version of PILOT-C: Physics-Informed Low-Distortion Optimal Trajectory Compression
+The code and the full version of PILOT-C: Physics-Informed Low-Distortion Optimal Trajectory Compression